 DXA uses X-rays generated at two different energies and calculates tissue composition using differential attenuation of radiation by tissues of different densities.
 The two main commercial manufacturers of DXA instruments are GE-Lunar and Hologic (Laskey, 1996).
 DXA can assess regional body fat distribution such as abdominal fat.
 DXA does not differentiate between visceral fat and subcutaneous fat directly.
 This value is therefore calculated by a technician using the DXA software and an algorithm for calculating visceral fat (Kaul et al., 2012).
-The calculated value is both accurate and valid in multiethnic cohorts of adults (Micklesfield, Goedecke, Punyanitya, Wilson, & Kelly, 2012; Neeland, Grundy, Li, Adams-Huet, & Vega, 2016).
-It has also been used successfully in pediatric populations with highest accuracy in children who are overweight and obese (Bosch et al., 2015).
+The calculated value is both accurate and valid in multiethnic cohorts of adults (Micklesfield et al., 2012; Neeland et al., 2016).
+It has also been used successfully in pediatric populations with highest accuracy in children with overweight and obesity (Bosch et al., 2015).
 Recently, the algorithm has become available in both the GE-Lunar and Hologic DXA software for the calculation of visceral adipose tissue.
 At the tail ends of the body fat distribution in children, DXA may underestimate %BF in a child with low %BF and overestimate BF% in a child with high BF% (Sopher et al., 2004).
 Working with a DXA technician or expert who can appropriately calculate this measurement for children is important.